ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Some teams/leagues exhibit high average paces (like the English Premier League) and some exhibit low ones.
 Teams also vary within those leagues.

+bitterandblue wrote about it <a href="http://bitterandblue.sbnation.com/2013/1/24/3908816/football-soccer-analytics-pace">here</a> and statsbomb <a href="http://statsbomb.com/2013/11/pace-and-margin-for-error/">here</a>.

 #### Zone Entries

 A hockey concept that unfortunately requires infinite work to record manually.
 It examines how teams put the ball into the final third, and is thought to provide significant insight into team philosophy and attacking style.

 Would require better camera angles for self-recording, overhead or behind the goal.

+Statsbomb wrote about it <a href="http://statsbomb.com/2013/08/an-introduction-to-zone-entries/">here</a>.